 Internet Access in South Fork, Colorado

-Viasat Internet (formerly Exede) and HughesNet are South Fork's primary wired broadband options.
+Viasat Internet and HughesNet are South Fork's primary wired broadband options.

 Most South Fork homes have 2 Internet providers with availability at that location.
 This is a high amount of competition.
 It tends to improve pricing.
 This choice isn't universal, though.
 A surprising 17.42 of residents still have only one or fewer options for broadband access.

 Aside from the Internet providers listed above, Ciello is a third option for Internet in 91 percent of South Fork.
-Fixed wireless companies like Ciello are worth looking at.
-However, the incumbent wired options are usually a stronger deal so far as speed and pricing.
+Wireless options are advertised, but wired providers almost always offer better pricing.
+The vast majority of South Fork residents can get service from wired broadband.

 Internet Statistics 2021

 17.4% of consumers in South Fork100 People Only have access to 1 or fewer wired internet providers available at their address.